cheesesashimi/theywhiteboardedme/pages/faq.md

 ### How do I submit changes?
 {% include contact.md %}

+### Your site design and layout sucks!
+Hey, that's an opinion, not a question :).
+However, I am not a professional web developer.
+I'm the person who keeps your web servers running ;).
+That said, if you're particularly skilled with CSS and Jekyll, {% include pull_requests.md
+%} are welcome and encouraged!

 ## Tech interviews

-### What types of applicant evaluations are there?
+### What types of technical interviews are there?
 There are three major types of applicant evaluations, which will be discussed
 separately: